Moving Better, Living Better: Parkinson’s Disease Rehabilitation at HARTZ Physical Therapy & HARTZ NeuroRehabilitation

 We believe care extends beyond the patient.
 That’s why we work closely with family members and caregivers—offering insight into disease progression, home safety strategies, and ways to support long-term wellness together.

-Research shows that physical and occupational therapy, along with weekly exercise, can improve both motor and non-motor components of Parkinson’s, including balance, tremors, cognition, mood, strength, and activities of daily living.
+Research shows that physical and occupational therapy, along with weekly exercise, can improve both motor and non-motor components of Parkinson’s.

 - Posture